rse/ipc-mutex/README.md

   This is for Node applications split into distinct processes (not created through the `cluster` module), usually running also on distinct machines.
-The coordination is performed with the help of an external database.
+The coordination is performed with the help of an external lock manager.
 Currently Redis is supported.

 Installation
 ------------